xdjia/vstar_slides/slides.md

 </center>

-* The color sequences becomes the equivalence classes.
+* Each color sequence represents an equivalence class.

 ---